burning489/burning489.github.io/index.md

 - **Invited Talks**

+	- “One Step Characteristic Generator by Distillation Techniques” at the 18th East Asia Section for Industrial and Applied Mathematics (EASIAM) conference, 2025. s
+	- “Distillation-Based One Step Generative Models” at Annual Conference of Chinese Statistical Association of Young Scholars, 2025.

+	- “Score-Based Sequential Langevin Sampling for Data Assimilation” at Peking University Seminar for Outstanding Doctoral Students in Computational and Applied Mathematics, 2024.

+	- “ODE-based Sampling and Generative Models” at the student chapter of the 17th East Asia Section for Industrial and Applied Mathematics (EASIAM) conference, 2024.

 	- “Sampling via Föllmer Flow” at the student chapter of the 21st China Society for Industrial and Applied Mathematics (CSIAM) conference, 2023.

-	- “ODE-based Sampling and Generative Models” at the student chapter of the 17th East Asia Section for Industrial and Applied Mathematics (EASIAM) conference, 2024.

 - **Member of Projects, Wuhan University & Huawei, 2020-2024**